Rank Math AI Link Genius Review 2026: Worth It?

 How to Set Up Your First Keyword Map (Step by Step)

-This is the feature you should set up first.
+Keyword mapping is the first feature you should configure.
 It takes 5 minutes and pays dividends every time you publish a new post.

 Step 1: Go to Rank Math > Links > Keyword Maps tab.
 Click the blue “Create Keyword Map” button in the top-right.